-Personal dive gear includes a mask, snorkel, fins and dive boots.
+Personal Dive Gear includes a mask, snorkel, fins and dive boots.
 Many dive centres will require you to already have these items, and we'd suggest you do to.
-The Australian Standard for diving suggests you should also have a compass and a cutting implement (knife).
+The Australian Standard for diving suggests you should also have a Diving Compass and a cutting implement (Knife).

 Typically other dive centres will charge you close to full retail price to buy these personal items.
 They expect to make lots of money selling you dive gear and thus often price dive courses as a "loss leader".
 You can save heaps by buying your personal items from The Scuba Doctor Online Dive Shop.

 Required Dive Gear includes a buoyancy compensator (BC), regulator, octopus, dive computer, dive cylinder, surface pressure gauge, weight system, weights and often a wetsuit.
 Typically the rental of these required items is included in the price of your Open Water dive course.